 You make the rules when you establish a living trust.
 As trustee of your own trust, you can do anything you could have done before when the assets were still in your name, including buying or selling assets.
 You file the same tax returns, only in the name of the trust instead of your own name.
 As the living trust is revocable, you have the option to change or cancel it if you desire.

-At Phillips & Blow, PC our Denver living trust attorneys have more than 20 years of experience handling all matters of estate law for our clients.
+At our Colorado estate planning law firm, Phillips & Blow, PC, have more than 20 years of experience handling all matters of estate law for our clients.
 Contact us today at (303) 741-2400 for sound legal guidance in establishing a living trust and all your estate planning needs.